 The Museum offers two flight simulators, open to the public at an additional cost.
 Climb aboard a replica of an F-16 cockpit and test your flight skills!
 Or, try the Redbird full-motion platform simulator, used to train pilots around the world.

-Take part in a specially designed children’s educational programs weekends at 11 am.
+Take part in a specially designed children’s educational programs Saturdays and Sundays at 11 a.m.

 How do planes fly?